Skip to Main Content

 While you may be able to qualify for a second or third personal loan, your credit score and finances may take a hit if you don’t consider the risks before you apply.

-• Increase DTI ratio.
-Multiple personal loans will naturally increase your DTI ratio.
+• Increase DTI ratio: Multiple personal loans will naturally increase your DTI ratio.
 Unless you are able to balance payments with more income, your DTI will increase.
-This isn’t bad if your DTI is already low, but it may make it difficult to qualify for good rates in the future.
+This isn’t bad if your DTI is already low, but it may make it difficult to qualify for good interest rates in the future.

-• Additional strain on your budget.
-A new monthly payment could make it more difficult to cover unseen expenses — or simply build up your savings.
+• Additional strain on your budget: A new monthly payment could make it more difficult to cover unseen expenses — or simply build up your savings.
 Carefully consider if another personal loan is necessary and how the payment will change your spending.

 What are the benefits of having multiple personal loans?